Check in with Long Island University - Brooklyn's admissions department for any important information, including application fees.

 |Applicants Who Submit SATs||70%|

 |Applicants Who Submit ACTs||15%|

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you stand out.

 |Academic GPA||Very Important|

 |Standardized Test Scores||Very Important|